 ScreenPort SDI+ USER GUIDE

-Apple devices feature amazing displays that often exceed the quality of dedicated portable and on-board SDI monitors.
-In addition to color accuracy, wide gamut, and slim form factor, they offer responsive touchscreen interface and incredible computing power.
+Apple devices feature amazing displays that often exceed the quality of dedicated portable and onboard SDI monitors.
+In addition to color accuracy, wide gamut, and slim form factor, they offer a responsive touchscreen interface and incredible computing power.
 But they lack video input.

-ScreenPort SDI+ adds video input to iPad, iPhone or Mac and turns it into professional 3G-SDI monitor capable of capturing up to 1080p60 video feed with your personal portable device.
-ScreenPort app provides monitoring, recording, playback and image processing tools unmatched by most professional monitors.
+ScreenPort SDI+ adds video input to iPad, iPhone, or Mac and turns it into a professional 3G-SDI monitor capable of capturing up to 1080p60 video feed with your personal portable device.
+ScreenPort app provides monitoring, recording, playback, and image processing tools unmatched by most professional monitors.

 - Video, audio, metadata monitoring & recording